-With this church there are no commendations; Christ begins immediately with a denunciation: “I know your works, that you have a name that you are alive, but you are dead.”
-The church was full of what we today would call “nominal Christians”—Christians in name only.
-Christ gives five specific directions for the church that is dead.
+The other churches received praise from Christ along with His criticism.
+With this church there were no commendations—only condemnation.
+“I know your works, that you have a name that you are alive, but you are dead.”
+The place was full of what we today would call “nominal Christians”—Christians in name only.
+Christ gave five instructions for the church that is dead.

-- Be Supportive of Those Who Remain True to Christ in the Church (verses 2, 4)
+Be Supportive of the Faithful (verses 2, 4)

-- Be Submissive to the Control of the Holy Spirit in the Church (verse 3)
+Be Submissive to the Control of the Holy Spirit (verse 3)

-Be Subject to the Authority of God’s Word in the Church (verse 3)
+Be Subject to the Authority of God’s Word (verse 3)

-- Be Sorry and Repent for the Sin of the Church (verse 3)
+Be Sorry and Repent of Sin (verse 3)

 6. Philadelphia — The Faithful Church (Revelation 3:7-13)

-Christ commended the church in Philadelphia for four things: they have an open door, they have a little strength, they have kept the Word of God, and they have not denied the Lord.
+Christ commended the church in Philadelphia for four things: they had an open door, they had a little strength, they had kept the Word of God, and they had not denied the Lord.
 If we want to be commended by Christ like this church, we will go through open doors of ministry, depend on His strength, and be true to Him and to His Word.
 What does this mean for us today?